 Outside of owning your home, investing in real estate means making money from tangible property or producing a cash flow linked to tangible property.
 In its purest form, the investor is a landlord.
 He or she owns the land and building(s).
 That person finds someone who wants the property and charges them rent for it.
 There is a psychological comfort for many investors to owning property like this.
 They can go to the property and see what they own.
 They have a certain degree of control in charging what they want for the property.
 Real estate becomes a very active investment, as an owner can be vigorously involved in negotiations as much as they want to.

 There is a misconception with real estate purchases; namely, that the value of the property will always increase.
-As recently as eight years ago (and there are many such down cycles in the past), the real estate market went stagnant in many locations throughout the United States and absolutely tanked in certain areas.
+As recently as in 2008 to 2011 (and there are many such down cycles in the past), the real estate market went stagnant in many locations throughout the United States and absolutely tanked in certain areas.
 Many people were (still are) underwater, meaning their property was worth less than what they owed on it.

 Another component of this investment is that buying and selling real estate occurs at very infrequent intervals with very low liquidity.
 Ten and twenty years may pass before a home or building changes hands.
 For the most part, there is going to be a change in price from one sale to the next.
 However, if you look at the rise in value of a building, you will usually find that the price increase matches the rate of inflation for the time it was off the market.